Official IOCCC rules

 When make clobber

-is invoked, we request that submission be restored
+is invoked, we request that your submission directory be restored

 to its original submission state.
 For example, any temporary files